Biden-Harris Administration Announces National Strategy to Reduce Food Loss and Waste and Recycle Organics

 Objective 4: Support policies that incentivize and encourage the prevention of food loss and waste and organics recycling.

-For each objective, the strategy highlights actions that USDA, EPA, and FDA could take.
-Some of the priority USDA actions include:
+For each objective, the strategy highlights actions that the FDA, USDA or EPA could take.

-- Investing $2.5 million from USDA’s National Institute of Food and Agriculture (NIFA) to rigorously test and measure the effectiveness of different consumer messages to encourage households to reduce food waste, in preparation for a National Wasted Food Prevention Campaign.

-- Funding a new NIFA $1.5 million Center for Research, Behavioral Economics, and Extension on Food Loss and Waste to create meaningful momentum on food loss and waste prevention among land-grant universities, their partners and external stakeholders.